Reliable Representation When You’re Facing DUI Charges

 Learn more about the DUI laws in Florida

-The Jacksonville defense attorneys at Robert Shafer & Associates, P.A. have the experience, professionalism, and aggressive litigation style to competently represent you if you face a DUI charge in Florida.
+The Jacksonville defense attorneys at Shafer Law, P.A. have the experience, professionalism, and aggressive litigation style to competently represent you if you face a DUI charge in Florida.
 We understand the seriousness of a DUI charge and are fluent in the Florida laws that govern DUI.

 Understanding what makes you guilty of a DUI